Jarrett Hurd: Hurd vs Trout

 On May 31, 2017, The Ring TV announced a deal was in place for Hurd to face former world champion Austin Trout for his first defense.
 The fight was scheduled for July 29 on the undercard of Mikey Garcia vs. Adrien Broner in New York.
 On July 20, Boxing Scene reported the fight was being lined up to take place on September 30, 2017, as part of a light middleweight double header alongside Jermell Charlo's WBC title defence against Erickson Lubin.
-Because Hurd was granted an exception from the IBF to make a voluntary defence the winner must fight mandatory challenger Cedric Vitu next.
+Because Hurd was granted an exception from the IBF to make a voluntary defence the winner must fight mandatory challenger Cédric Vitu next.
 On August 24, it was announced that the fight would take place as part of a junior middleweight triple-header at the Barclays Center on 14 October 2017.
 On fight night, Trout started the fight well, winning the early rounds by jabbing and moving.
 However, during the third round, Hurd seemed to hurt Trout with some power shots.
 In the middle rounds, Hurd was able to stifle Trout's movement, making the fight more of a brawl, with both fighters trading power shots.
 Hurd seemed unfazed by Trout's punches, even though he seemed to tire during round 7.
 On the other hand, Trout was visibly backed up several times by Hurd's shots.
 Hurd was cut from a head clash during round 7, while Trout's right eye started swelling.
 Hurd backed up Trout once again towards the end of round 10.
 Trout's cornermen retired following round 10 to protect their fighter, to the chagrin of the former world champion.
 The announced attendance was 7,643.
 For the fight, Hurd earned $330,000, while Trout, who was stopped inside the distance for the first time since turning professional, was paid $225,000.
 In the action packed fight, Hurd landed 265 of 753 punches (35%) and Trout landed 208 of his 673 thrown (31%).